synthels/pkgr/USAGE.md

 - `ftp`: If the source is hosted on an FTP server, this field specifies the URL to the source.
 - `tag`: If the `git` field was specified, this field specifies the tag which will be cloned.
 - `clone-at`: Where the source will be cloned (applies both on `git` and `ftp`).
+- `separate`: If set to `true`, the package's source and build directories will be separate

 ## Dependencies